Price Adjustment Guide for Contracting Parties

 Please note that there is no single index titled "The Producer

 Price Index."
 The term "Producer Price Index" refers

 to a family of indexes compiled by the Bureau of Labor Statistics.

-A specific index should be cited in the contract by referring
+Each index to be used should be cited specifically in the contract

 exact title and any identifying code number.

 The clause should also cite an appropriate source for the index